TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 Got: v22.22.0
 ```

-* A friendly reminder that I should also update my development version of NodeJS 22 to latest LTS
+A friendly reminder that I should also update my development version of NodeJS 22 to the latest LTS build.

 ```
 % asdf install nodejs 22.23.2